vruusmann/blog/_posts/2019-06-10-converting_sklearn_tpot_pipeline_pmml.md

 The [JPMML-SkLearn](https://github.com/jpmml/jpmml-sklearn) library (that powers the `sklearn2pmml` package) must recognize and support all pipeline steps for the conversion to succeed.

-The list of [supported Scikit-Learn and third-party library transformer and estimator classes](https://github.com/jpmml/jpmml-sklearn/blob/master/src/main/resources/META-INF/sklearn2pmml.properties) is long and keeps growing longer with each new release.
+The list of [supported Scikit-Learn and third-party library transformers and estimators](https://github.com/jpmml/jpmml-sklearn/blob/master/src/main/resources/META-INF/sklearn2pmml.properties) is long and keeps growing longer with each new release.
 However, there is still a fair chance that TPOT wants to use some unsupported classes here and there.
 It can be frustrating to see great compute efforts go to waste only because the JPMML-SkLearn library rejects one pipeline step out of hundreds.